AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-multi-device-login.md

 Before proceeding, ensure that you have a project that has implemented [Agora Chat functionality](link) in your app.

-## Implementation

-This section describes how to enable users to send messages to themselves, synchronize the group and contact updates between devices, and kick out a logged in device.

-### Enable users to send messages to themselves on all their devices
+## Enable users to send messages to themselves on all their devices

 To send messages to other logged in devices, do the following: